December 28, 2023 2 min read

-The Americano is a coffee with one of the most interesting histories; created during one of the most significant moments in history.
-Today it is used somewhat differently.
-While it may slightly resemble a filter coffee, it gives coffee lovers a taste that is closer to an espresso, which was the basis for the Americano.
+The Americano is a café hiding a most interesting history; it finds its origin in one of the most significant moments in history.
+Today, its use is somewhat differently.
+Although we can establish a certain resemblance with filter coffee, it offers coffee lovers a taste closer to that of espresso, the latter being the basis of the Americano.

-We owe this recipe to American soldiers in the Second World War.
-These soldiers were not used to the strong coffees being drunk in Europe, so they added boiling water to their espresso so that the taste was closer to what they knew, a weaker taste than the espresso Italians drank at the time (and still do to this day of course!).
+We owe the invention of the Americano coffee to American soldiers of the Second World War.
+The latter were not used to the stronger coffees that are traditionally drank in Europe.
+They therefore added boiling water to their espresso so that the taste of their coffee was closer to the one they knew; filter coffee.
+A type of coffee with a less strong taste than traditional espresso.

-Today, Americanos are somewhat different.
-Extracting the espresso over hot water allows the coffee to retain its crema.
-In that sense, the coffee has more body than a filter coffee, and a taste that is closer to an espresso.
-This makes the Americano the perfect coffee for stronger blends.
-Adding water weakens the taste a bit, which allows you to better taste the different flavours.
+Today, the use of Americano is somewhat different.
+Running the espresso over hot water, instead of adding the water to the espresso, allows the coffee to maintain its crema.
+In this way, we obtain a coffee with more body than a filter, as well as a taste similar to that of espresso.
+This renders the Americano perfect for stronger coffee blends.
+Adding water slightly softens the taste, which makes it easier to perceive the different aromas.

-Pull a short double espresso directly onto the hot water.
+Pour a short double espresso (2 oz) directly on the hot water.

 Respect the ratio of ¼ espresso to ¾ water.